ujwaldeepkadiyam/G_sitesFAQ/Markdown_to_ipynb_notebook.md

 2. Save it in your preferred directory.
 3. Open git bash in the folder where this markdown file is present.
-4. Activate conda environment
+4. Activate conda environment using `conda activate'.

-4a.
 This is the python version that is used.

-4b. jupytertext should be installed in this environment.
+5. jupytertext should be installed in this environment.
 Run the command below to install it.

 ```python
 pip install jupytext